ErrWare/OSRScrape/README.md

 However I would like to branch into extracting relationships and semantics from the wiki articles using NLP.
 I have a very very very very very rough idea of how to start, but by no means do I understand the state of the art.
 I've started learning basics with the nltk python library but if anyone has pointers or ideas or contributions please let me know.</br>

-Eventually I will add the intermediary json and text files, and possibly even make an nltk compatible corpus of the wiki articles.
+I have added the latest json files.
+They are in a fairly structured format, but they are not yet in JSON-LD.
+As can be seen in armory_v#.json the natural language article text has been scraped and stitched.
+An important not is that links have been replaced with tokens (format: 'rsrc####') to assist with cross referencing.
+This relies on the availability and consistency of the rsrc_token_dict.json .